sohamds/free-cs-degree/PROJECTS.md

 Projects created by OSSU's students for each course of our [**Computer Science**](https://github.com/ossu/computer-science) curriculum.

 For more project ideas, check the [Mega Project List](https://github.com/karan/Projects).
+>This project idea was taken from a YouTube Channel and is right now probably the best course available on internet.
 - [Introduction to Computer Science](#introduction-to-computer-science)
 - [Programming](#programming)
 - [Math](#math)